ergo-services/ergo/docs/testing/unit.md

 With the world set up and an input driven, you assert on the result.
 Beyond the record assertions you already know from [check](check.md), two things are worth calling out.

 The PIDs `unit` hands back are honest.
 Every spawn gets a distinct, well-formed `gen.PID` under the node's name - spawn a hundred children and you get a hundred different PIDs, as a real node would.
+They carry a timestamp-shaped creation the way a live node's do, so a PID a test writes by hand to stand for something foreign stays foreign instead of quietly matching one the harness minted.
 So you can capture a generated value and assert it flows correctly through later behavior:

 ```go
 sub.SendMessage(client, "spawn-worker")